electric-cloud/PluginLite/README.md

 Promotion and Demotion logging information is written to both a property and a file:
 - Property: plugin property sheet / ec_setup.log
 - File: flow plugins directory / plugin name / ec_setup.log
+-

+## Running in Linux
+- See "PluginLite_Linux" to get PluginLite running in a Linux environment

 ## Optional functionality
 The file dsl/demote.groovy is run when the plugin in demoted.
 Use this to clean up any properties, project or other objects that were created by promote.groovy.